satopian/poti-kaini-EN/README.md

 #### Information for theme authors
 `<% def(oya/share_sub)><% echo(oya/share_sub) %><% else %><% echo(oya/sub|urlencode) %><% /def %>`
 `<% def(oya/share_name)><% echo(oya/share_name) %><% else %><% echo(oya/name|urlencode) %><% /def %>`
-When the version of POTI-board itself is low, the newly added variables are undefined.
+If the version of the POTI board itself is low and the newly added variables are undefined, use the variables for the old Tweet.
-To avoid that, in the theme HTML, if the variable exists, This php program is used the newly set variable for Tweet, otherwise I output it in the old format.
+When a newly added variable is defined.
+Use a new variable.

 ### [2021/08/06] v3.05.2.2
 - ChickenPaint has been updated to fix many iOS related bugs.
 Bugs related to palm rejection have been resolved.